sindresorhus/empty-trash/readme.md

 ## Related

 - [empty-trash-cli](https://github.com/sindresorhus/empty-trash-cli) - CLI for this module
-- [trash](https://github.com/sindresorhus/trash) - Move files/folders to the trash
+- [trash](https://github.com/sindresorhus/trash) - Move files and folders to the trash

 ## License